 This article will define the difference between a Sub-Reseller and Sub-Retail accounts.
 The old and new models for Sub-Resellers will also be graphically explained.

 Want to add some value to your website building business?
 Become a reseller and add web hosting and domain registration to your business card.
-Check out InMotion’s Reseller Hosting Solutions today!
+Check out InMotion’s Reseller Hosting today!

 Sub-Reseller versus a Sub-Retail account